vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/14/_index.md

 ² ⌊This statement does not fit xiv.
 2. 36.
 On the other hand.
 Dr. Ryder points out that it does fit xiv.
 2. 46 and that the RV.
 Anukr. makes *devāḥ* the deity of RV. x.
 85. 17 (which = AV. xiv.
-2. 46): and he accordingly offers the suggestion that *çatatamyā* may be a text-error for *daça-çatatamyā*.⌋
+2. 46): and he accordingly offers the suggestion that *śatatamyā* may be a text-error for *daśa-śatatamyā*.⌋

 ⌊The Major Anukr. continues: *parā* \[?\] (xiv.
-1. 25-?) *nṛṇāṁ vivāhamantrāçiṣaḥ. parā dehy* (xiv.
-1. 25) *açlīlā tanūr* (xiv.
+1. 25-?) *nṛṇāṁ vivāhamantrāśiṣaḥ. parā dehy* (xiv.
+1. 25) *aślīlā tanūr* (xiv.
 1. 27)
-*iti dve vadhūvāsaḥsaṁsparçamocanyāu. ye vadhva* (xiv.
-2. 10) *iti yakṣmanāçanī. parā* (xiv.
-2. 11) *dampatyoḥ paripanthināçanī*.⌋
+*iti dve vadhūvāsaḥsaṁsparśamocanyāu. ye vadhva* (xiv.
+2. 10) *iti yakṣmanāśanī. parā* (xiv.
+2. 11) *dampatyoḥ paripanthināśanī*.⌋

 ​

 ⌊The statements of the RV.
-Anukr. as to "deity" correspond quite closely with those just given, but with some differences: thus it says *-nindā* for *-mocanyāu;* etc. In particular, the description *nṛṇāṁ vivāhamantrā āçiṣaç ca* is applied by the RV.
+Anukr. as to "deity" correspond quite closely with those just given, but with some differences: thus it says *-nindā* for *-mocanyāu;* etc. In particular, the description *nṛṇāṁ vivāhamantrā āśiṣaś ca* is applied by the RV.
 Anukr. to RV. x.
 85. 20-28.
 All these 9 RV. verses have more or less close correspondents in AV. xiv.: they are, respectively, AV. xiv.
 1. 61; 2.
 33 (cf. RV. vss.
 21 and 22); 1.
 34; 1.
 19, 18, 20, 21, 26.
 All this, it seems, fails to square with the *parāḥ*